Comedy Action Reel for Amazon MGM Studios

 Kablowey is a wild, no holds-barred game that combines Capture the Flag and paintball, but with Kool-Aid filled water balloons!

-Once again I collaborated with composer Mike Andrews, using some of his thematic material to score this epic action comedy scene.
-This cue was a ton of fun to write because it required the music to nimbly move between tongue-in-cheek epic orchestral action music and lighter comedic moments hitting every beat along the way.
+Once again I collaborated with composer Mike Andrews, to score this epic action comedy scene.
+This cue was a ton of fun to write because it required the music to nimbly move between tongue-in-cheek big orchestral action and lighter comedic moments, hitting every beat along the way.
 The end of the cue features a mariachi inspired theme as mom (Jennifer Garner) and daughter (Jenna Ortega) square off for the big showdown!

 Ready.
 Set.
 Kablowey!